Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 - Using the "git clone" command to clone a repository into a new directory
 - Set up account on github.com for creating, tracking, and managing a repository
 - configure and explore a virtual machine and IDE
-- configure and explore the Python interpreter on matrix.senecacollege.ca
+- configure and explore the Python interpreter

 ## Overview